ndouellette/writing.evbogue.com/src/documents/posts/macbookcarbon.html.md

 layout: post
 ---

 We all know Apple is lost.
 Tim Cook doesn't know anything about designing computers.
-Everyone is pretending to love the Apple product releases.
+Everyone is pretending to love Apple product releases.

 Being enthusiastic about Apple products is so ingrained in our muscle memory, most people can't help but salivate over the junk Apple puts out.

-Apple hasn't done anything remarkable since Steve Jobs died.
+But let's face it, Apple hasn't done anything remarkable since Steve Jobs died.

 It's time to start innovating again.